What it means to be a Chorallarie!

 What I didn’t like was the intro.
 The rest of the editing was so well done, that the intro did not gage as much interest as the rest of the film.
 I also would have liked to have different angles on the interviews section.
 Other than that, I thought your film was really well done and you did a great job making a portrait of the group.

-Posted 1 year by andreagu
+Posted almost 2 years by andreagu

 I enjoyed the continuity of the cholloralies singing throughout the documentary.
 It added to the uniformity of the piece as a whole.
 I was particularly drawn into watching the cholorallie performances, because your shots frames were chosen perfectly to include all the performers in the group and sometimes zoom in on the central figure of a piece.
 Their final performance was very entertaining as it showed the final fruit of all their work.